 Credit Diploma Program

-Any Stratford adult resident without a high school diploma may call Stratford Continuing Education at 385-4270 for more information.
+Any Stratford and Trumbull adult resident without a high school diploma may call Stratford Continuing Education at 385-4270 for more information.

 CREDIT DIPLOMA PROGRAM

 If you are a few credits shy of a high school diploma, this program is best for you.
 You can earn credits by:

 - enrolling in evening classes